A Unique Background

 – Joe Muraca, Senior Corporate Manager, Global Supply Chain, Canberra Industries

 - Author of 19 books and 48 research papers

 - Dozens of new contributions to the body of Lean knowledge

 - 18 years of executive training and corporate speaking experience

 - Innovative Lean thinker and practitioner

 - Creator of the Lean Teaching pedagogy in higher education

-M.L.
-“Bob” Emiliani is a professor, researcher, author, historian of progressive management, and executive trainer.
+Professor M.L.
+“Bob” Emiliani is an engineer, researcher, author, historian of progressive management, educational reformer, and executive trainer.
 He is a long-time TPS/Lean practitioner and was the first to focus on Lean leadership as an area of scholarly study.
 Prior joining academia, Dr. Emiliani worked in industry for 15 years and had management responsibility in engineering (R&D, new product development) and operations (manufacturing and supply chain).
 He also had responsibility for implementing TPS in manufacturing and supply networks at Pratt & Whitney, and in teaching and administrative processes in higher education.